 The Darjeeling Limited 2007, R)

 The King of Kong: A Fistful of Quarters 2007, PG-13)

 This is a great documentary!
 It?s got drama, comedy, corruption!
 It?s a classic tale of good vs. evil.
 It?s like starwars but with geeks and nerds.
 Steve Wiebe is great hero character but Billy Mitchell has to be one of the greatest villains in cinematic history!
 He's like the wicked witch of the west, surrounded by his flying monkeys.
 This is an ace film, you should watch it this evening! :o)

 La Vie en Rose (La Mome) 2007, PG-13)

 A brutally honest portrait of a troubled singer, Edith Piaf's life was a strange mix of success and tragedy but at no point does the film sugar-coat her or cover up the fact that a lot of it was just down to her.
 The jumping between different stages in her life was a little annoying at first but it becomes apparent as to why they chose to do it that way at the heartbreaking and astonishingly moving conclusion.
+Marion Cotillard's performance is spectacular, never has an actor been so brilliantly cast in a specific role.
 A powerful biopic, the best I've seen in quite a while and highly recommended!

 Zodiac 2007, R)